 - “Too many surprises, extra costs…”

 - “I had to manage the project myself…” Continue reading

 In a recent interview, Neil Parsons, owner of Design Build Pros, was asked about 8 desirable New Jersey home features that many buyers are seeking.
 These features add value in selling a home and provide comfort and enjoyment for the current owners.
 Below are the items posed to Neil and his thoughts on them with relevance to current homeowner design build remodeling project requests.
 Continue reading

 Building a wine room can be a very exciting proposition for just about anyone.
 The commitment to build a wine cellar usually means you’ve already built up your wine collection to a point where you need a place to store all of those bottles, and having that many bottles of good wine is a joy all on its own.
 Of course, having all those wine bottles also means that you’ve spent a great deal of money on all of them, so you probably aren’t looking to skimp on costs for the wine cellar itself.
 All that said, you definitely don’t want to overspend when it comes to building your wine cellar either.

 Is it time to start remodeling your kitchen?
 You’d be surprised at just how much happier you are when your kitchen is a place you actually enjoy spending time in.
 Think about it – you prepare your family’s meals in there, the stuff that keeps them well-fueled and healthy.
 Isn’t it in your best interest to make that space into an area where you actually want to spend time in?
 We certainly think so.

-When it comes time to hire a house builder in Monmouth County, you have a lot of options, but also a lot of things to watch out for.
+When it comes time to hire a Monmouth County home architect or builder, you have a lot of options, but also a lot of things to watch out for.
 As you can probably imagine, the right custom home builder can make the whole process a dream, but the wrong one could turn that same dream into a nightmare.
 Avoiding the following mistakes can help save your sanity and get your house built with minimal amounts of stress.